Ruby

 1. LinkedList class, which will represent the full list.

-2. Node class, containing a #value method and a link to the #next_node, set both as nil by default.
+2. Node class, containing two instance variables, #value and #next_node, set both as nil by default.

 Build the following methods in your linked list class: